SohailSTFC/MFEM_OxfordNanoSystems/README.md

 # Sample problem 1:
-This uses MFEM features for external meshes based off of the [MFEM tutorial](https://mfem.org/tutorial/meshvis/) , it has the additional dependency of using gmsh however this can be [cloned from gitlab](https://gitlab.onelab.info/gmsh/gmsh) and built for your system or downloaded as a [windows ready binary](https://gmsh.info/)
+This uses MFEM features for external meshes based off of the [MFEM tutorial](https://mfem.org/tutorial/meshvis/) , it has the additional dependency of using gmsh however this can be [cloned from gitlab](https://gitlab.onelab.info/gmsh/gmsh) and built for your system or downloaded as a [windows ready binary](https://gmsh.info/).
+Gmsh can read in most mesh formats and output them into the Gmsh format which is readable from MFEM, however in this Sample problem the Native geometry format is used and a mesh is generated from that.